Passive sampling: Advantages

 Contaminant concentrations from passive sampling reflect average contamination throughout the sampler deployment time, meaning the sample will capture contaminant concentration fluctuations over the whole deployment period.
 Traditional grab sampling does not do this, since collected samples only represent a single moment in time and multiple grab samples must be taken to observe variation in contaminant concentrations over time.
-This integrative sampling method can also can result in the detection of chemicals present at such low concentrations that they would be undetected in a grab sample, due to concentration of the chemicals on the sampler over time.
+This integrative sampling method can also result in the detection of chemicals present at such low concentrations that they would be undetected in a grab sample, due to concentration of the chemicals on the sampler over time.
 As a result, passive sampling has the potential to be a less time-intensive, less expensive and more accurate sampling method than grab sampling.

 In addition, passive samplers are often easy to use and deploy, have no pumps or moving parts, and do not require electricity, since they rely on the molecular diffusion of contaminants or binding of contaminants to agents within the samplers, unlike active sampling.
 They may also be inexpensive and simple to construct, such as SLMDs, which only require sealed plastic tubing and two chemical components.

 Passive sampling may also more accurately reflect metal concentrations that are bioavailable to organisms than other sampling methods.
 For example, the SPMD sampler uses a semipermeable membrane and triolein (a triglyceride), both of which mimic toxicant uptake by organism fatty tissue.
 However, this depends on the type of passive sampler used, since some samplers, such as peepers, rely solely on molecular diffusion, which may be too simple to be reflective of the complex processes of contaminant uptake in an organism.